-In May 2015, I met someone who changed my life for the better on Instagram, named John.
+In May 2015, I met a person who changed my life for the better on Instagram.
 On his profile, there were pictures of only bicycles.
 He had been a follower and supporter of mine on Instagram for a while before we really started talking.
 It was a picture of Singapore I posted that connected us together.
 He commented and talked about his journey to Singapore, and that was the beginning of this valuable friendship.

 We’d talk everyday about our lives, and he would give me so much advice on life or anything in general whenever I needed help.
 The next month when he visited Taiwan, we decided to meet.
 It was a magical feeling to actually see him in person.
 I felt like we had known each other for more than a month, for a long long time actually.
 We went to one of my favourite coffee shop, we talked, and I asked about the reason why he started photographing bicycles… I was in love with the way he talked about it, the way he looked at me, and most importantly, the story itself.